Race to be next UK PM begins as momentum grows behind Boris Johnson | Politics

 Race to be next UK PM begins as momentum grows behind Boris Johnson

 The party hopes the contest will revive its ailing fortunes.
 Opinion polls suggest the Conservatives would be all but wiped out if a national election were held now.
-Johnson has not formally announced he will run but momentum was growing behind him, with business minister Jacob Rees-Mogg, levelling-up minister Simon Clarke and president of the COP26 climate conference Alok Sharma giving him their backing.
-Influential defence minister Ben Wallace said he was leaning towards supporting the former leader.
+Johnson has not formally announced he will run but five cabinet ministers threw their weight behind him, while media reports suggested Sunak became the first leadership candidate to hit the threshold to enter the contest before Monday's deadline.

-The former Conservative leader William Hague said Johnson's return is possibly the worst idea he's heard in almost half a century as a party member.
+The former Conservative leader William Hague said Johnson's return was possibly the worst idea he had heard in almost half a century as a party member.
 He said it would lead to a "death spiral" for the Conservatives.
-Sunak, the former Goldman Sachs analyst who became finance minister just as the COVID-19 pandemic hit and was runner-up to Truss in the last leadership contest, is the bookmakers' favourite, followed by Johnson.
+Sunak, a former Goldman Sachs analyst who became finance minister just as the COVID-19 pandemic hit and was runner-up to Truss in the last leadership contest, is the bookmakers' favourite, followed by Johnson.
 Mordaunt is again placed third.

+The winner will be announced next week.
+If there is only one candidate with over 100 nominations from lawmakers by Monday that person will be announced as the winner; if three candidates reach the threshold, a vote by lawmakers on Monday will eliminate one candidate, with party members then choosing between the remaining two and the winner announced on Friday.
+INSTABILITY

 Truss, whose economic plans proved disastrous, will be Britain's shortest-serving prime minister.
 The sight on Thursday of yet another unpopular premier making a resignation speech in Downing Street underscored how volatile British politics has become since the 2016 Brexit vote.